 Albuquerque International Balloon Fiesta: The Largest Hot Air Balloon Festival in America

 Albuquerque, New Mexico: Early October

 As Nina of the blog, Wheelingit, writes – “It’s a bucket list item folks, and it’s one EVERYONE should do at least once.”
-Read Nina’s first impressions of ABQ Balloon Fiesta, and you will simply not be able to resist heading out to New Mexico this fall.
-I’ve already started looking for cheap flights!
-For specific event information, visit the official Balloon Fiesta website.
+Read Nina’s first impressions of the Albuquerque Balloon Fiesta, and you will simply not be able to resist heading out to New Mexico this fall.
+For specific event information and to purchase tickets, visit the official Balloon Fiesta website.